miklevin/MikeLev.in/_posts/2024-11-17-persistent-spa-arguments.md

 Would you like to show me the correct next step that maintains these principles?

 **Me**: Get rid of the second input field that's here.
 I didn't ask for it.
 It's not part of the app.
 There is no repository URL.
 Make it so that a submission of a project URL does an htmx action to echo it back to the user.
-Set the stage so that an F5 or Coontrol+R won't reset the app due to the presence of the arguments log file.
+Set the stage so that an F5 or Control+R won't reset the app due to the presence of the arguments log file.

 **Claude**: Ah yes - let's clean this up and stick to just one input field with the URL persistence pattern.
 Here's the simplified version: